luaratourinho/Correlative-ENM/README.md

 ________________________________________________________________________________

-### **Repository under construction**
+### **Repository under construction...**

 ### Step 0.

 Primarily, you have to have a list with the target species' names.
 It is important to check if the species' names are correct.
+You can search species names using this first routine.

+* 0_search_flora.R

-We can check the name of the plants using these scripts:
+If you already have your own list, you can check species' names using these routines:

 * 0_check_flora.R
-* 0_search_flora.R
+* 0_check_string.R

-We can check the name of other organisms, such as animals, using these scripts:

-** Ps .: missing script
+** check_string.R (function that you need run along the 6_variable_VIF.R)

 ### Step 1.

-Now that you have the list of species' names, you will download the species' occurences, using this script:
+Now that you have the list of species' names, you can download the species' occurrences, using:

 * 1_download_gbif_specieslink.R